 In the inaugural year (2021-22) of MSAA Science, the initial scale was set using one form per grade.
 In the subsequent 2022-23 administration, item calibration utilized common items from the previous year as anchor items, employing Stocking-Lord transformation to estimate the transformation constants.
-Consequently, all items in the 2023 administration were updated to the same scale as 2022 using Stocking-Lord transformation constants.
+Consequently, all items in the 2024 administration were updated to the same scale as 2023 using Stocking-Lord transformation constants.
 In the MSAA Science equating design, all operational items have successfully passed the field test, establishing them as reliable and suitable common items for equating.

-As the scale was initially established in 2021-22, and 2023 represents another year for finalizing the scale initiated in 2022, the newly established cut scores were applied to update the initial scale to produce student scale scores in score reports.
+Since the scale was established in 2021-22 and finalized in 2023, the newly established cut scores were used to update the initial scale.
+These updated scores are now applied to generate student scale scores in subsequent years, including 2024.